tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 ### Ruby

-package manager will install an outdated version of Ruby - build it from source instead or install 'stretch' package.
+package manager will install an outdated version of Ruby - build it from source instead or install package from stretch release.

 install global gems after installing Ruby: